 Couch potatoes barely move, unless they are reaching for the remote control to change the tv channel.
 Couch potatoes also often eat unhealthy foods (e.g., chips or sweets) while watching television.
 They are often considered unhealthy and overweight as a result of being lazy and not moving around.

-Please note that we don't use this phrase to talk about people sitting at the computer.
-It's specifically used for people sitting in a comfortable chair or sofa watching television for long periods of time.
+Please note that we do not use this phrase to talk about people sitting at the computer.
+It's specifically used for people sitting in a comfortable chair or couch watching television for long periods of time.

 — Our son has become a real couch potato this summer; all he does is sit in front of the tv watching reruns of old sitcoms and baseball games.